-Do not turn Aqua-Hot unit off if outside temperature is 32 degrees or lower when potable water system is not drained.
+Do not turn Aqua-Hot unit off if outside temperature is 32 degrees F or lower when potable water system is not drained.

-WATER PUMPS
+WATER PUMP

-The water pumps, located in the curb side luggage compartment, are equipped with a factory-calibrated pressure control switch which is preset to turn the pumps on when the system pressure falls below 25 psi; and turn the pumps off when the pressure reaches 40 psi.
-If the pumps have been out of service for a period of time, it is advisable to open a faucet before turning them on.
-When water flows steadily from the opened faucet, close faucet and observe that the pumps shut off when system becomes pressurized (It may also be necessary to bleed the air from the other faucets as well.)
-When the potable water supply tank level is low, or empty, shut the pumps off to prevent possible damage to the pump motors.
-In addition to integral motor overload protection, the pump mechanisms are also protected from damage by the presence of a filter at each water pump inlet.
-These filters should be cleaned periodically.
+The water pump, located in the road side luggage compartment, is equipped with a factory-calibrated pressure control switch that is preset to turn the pump on when the system pressure falls below 25 psi; and turn the pump off when the pressure reaches 40 psi.
+If the pump has been out of service for a period of time, it is advisable to open a faucet before turning it on.
+When water flows steadily from the opened faucet, close the faucet and observe that the pump shuts off when the system becomes pressurized.
+(It may also be necessary to bleed the air from the other faucets as well.)
+When the potable water supply tank level is low or empty, shut the pump off to prevent possible damage to the pump motor.
+In addition to integral motor overload protection, the pump mechanism is also protected from damage by the presence of a filter at the water pump inlet.
+The filter should be cleaned periodically.

-Under normal usage, the water pumps should require no periodic maintenance other than ensuring that the input water supply is properly filtered of particles that could damage the pump mechanisms.
-Pump failures can generally be tied in to the plumbing system, or to electrical wiring.
+Under normal usage, the water pump should require no periodic maintenance other than ensuring that the input water supply is properly filtered of particles that could damage the pump mechanism.
+Pump failures can generally be tied in to the plumbing system or to electrical wiring.
 If a pump fails to operate properly, refer to the general troubleshooting guide.
 Note that detailed pump repairs and overhaul should be performed by a qualified repair facility.